sebastianduchene/NELSI/README.md

 Description
 -----------

 NELSI is implemented in the R programming language, and it is available as a package in [github](https://github.com/sebastianduchene/NELSI/).
-It is compatible with some popular phylogenetic packages in R, such as ape ([Paradis *et al*.
-2004](#references)) and phangorn ([Schliep 2011](#references)) making it accessible to users familiar with phylogenetic data in R. The main functions use phylogenetic trees of class phylo, with branch lengths representing units of time.
+It is compatible with some popular phylogenetic packages in R, such as Ape ([Popescu *et al*.
+2012](#references)) and phangorn ([Schliep 2011](#references)) making it accessible to users familiar with phylogenetic data in R. The main functions use phylogenetic trees of class phylo, with branch lengths representing units of time.
 Trees estimated in other programs can be imported with ape in NEWICK or NEXUS format.
 Some R packages that simulate phylogenetic trees, such as geiger and TreeSim, also produce trees of class phylo, which can be used directly with NELSI.
 An important requirement of simulating rates of evolution along phylogenetic trees is that the trees should correspond to chronograms, with branch lengths in units of time.

 Tutorial
 ========